Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

     --filename external-model-data.csv
 ```

-Depending on the size of you data you would have to wait till data will be uploaded.
-If you don't want to wait you can use `--async` flag.
+Depending on the size of your data, you will have to wait for the data to be uploaded.
+If you don't want to wait, you can use the `--async` flag.

 ### Upload using HTTP endpoint

-To upload your data using an HTTP endpoint, you would stream it to the `/monitoring/profiles/batch/<MODEL_VERSION_ID>` endpoint.
+To upload your data using an HTTP endpoint, stream it to the `/monitoring/profiles/batch/<MODEL_VERSION_ID>` endpoint.

 In the code snippets below you can see how data can be uploaded using sample HTTP clients.